Carer Innovation Collective: ”Better support for carers, together”

 Jack Ford replied to the topic Young Carers and Mobile Phone Ban in Schools in the forum Carer Innovation Collective: ”Better support for carers, together”

-6 days, 21 hours agoYoung carers and mobile phone bans in schools really highlights how one-size policies can miss real life situations.
+2 months agoYoung carers and mobile phone bans in schools really highlights how one-size policies can miss real life situations.

 For some students, a phone is just a distraction.
 But for young carers, it can be a way to check in, stay reassured, and be reachable if something happens at home.